daniellaible/miasql/manual.md

 ## Datatypes

+We do not support VarChar.
+We only support Char as datatype.
+VarChar seems to be an anachronism.

 These are the datatypes we are currently supporting.
 * BigInt { 64 bit },
 * Int { 32 bit },